-- Performance factor/multiplier: a nonguaranteed feature that multiplies the credited rate by a performance factor.
-This could potentially add x to the index interest credited, but this feature may also increase the charges associated with the policy. - Asset charge: a charge based on the policy's accumulated value which may increase the cap rate thus potentially allowing for higher interest crediting.
+- Performance factor/multiplier-a nonguaranteed feature that multiplies the credited rate by a performance factor.
+This could potentially add to the index interest credited.
+This feature may also increase the charges associated with the policy. - Asset charge-a charge based on the policy's accumulated value which could potentially help increase the cap rate thus potentially allowing for higher interest crediting.